Jetsons: The Movie: Home media

 The film was first released on home video on VHS, Betamax, and Laserdisc on October 25, 1990.
 In contrast to the theatrical release, the initial video release presented it in an open matte full screen format.
+It proved successful in the home video market, and finished in the top 40 best-selling videos of 1991 in the United States.
 On April 28, 2009, it received a region 1 DVD release in its original widescreen format, with a re-release in new packaging art on September 8, 2015.
 Prior to this, the film had only been released on DVD in international countries such as Europe and Australia in the early 2000s.
-It is also available via digital download on the Sony Entertainment Network and the iTunes Store.
+It is also available via digital download on platforms such as the iTunes Store.
 A Region B Blu-ray was released on June 6, 2016, and in Region A on February 16, 2021, by Kino Lorber (under license from Universal).
 This release included a commentary track by author and film historian Lee Gambin, an audio interview with Jeff Bergman, the option for viewers to listen to John Debney's music score in 5.1 DTS-HD and in lossless stereo, and the film's theatrical trailer.

 Reception

 Box office

 The film opened at fourth place, behind Die Hard 2, Days of Thunder and Dick Tracy, with a weekend gross of $5 million from 1,562 theaters.
 The film then lost 43% of its audience in its second weekend, falling to tenth place with a second weekend gross of $2.9 million, and bringing its ten-day gross to $10.9 million.
 It ended up grossing just $20.3 million in the United States.
-While made on a budget of $8 million, Universal spent $12 million on marketing, hurting its ability to turn a profit.
+While the film was made on a modest budget of $8 million, Universal spent $12 million on a costly unsuccessful marketing campaign, which effectively prevented the film from turning a profit.